Learn how to paint buffalo plaid easily on wood with some chalk paint and painter’s tape. Watch a video tutorial on how I updated a thrift store find!

 While you’re at it, make sure you check out my roundup of 60 Hot Chocolate recipes to fill the mugs with (click on link)!!

 If you love making Christmas decorations, make sure sure to check out my ultimate guide to DIY Christmas decor.

-If you’d like to save this idea for later, hover over the top left of the image below and PIN it!
+If you’d like to save this tutorial on painting buffalo plaid for later, hover over the top left of the image below and PIN it!

 Thanks so much for stopping by!
 Have a creative day!